 (b) Section 47-1806.04 is amended as follows:

-(1) Subsection (f) is amended is amended as follows:
+(1) Subsection (f) is amended as follows:

-(A) Paragraph (1) is amended by adding a new subparagraph (B-1) to read as follows:
+(A) Paragraph (1) is amended by adding new subparagraphs (B-1), (B-2), and (B-3) to read as follows:

-“(B-1) If a return is filed for a full calendar or fiscal year beginning after December 31, 2021, an individual with a qualifying child who is allowed an earned income tax credit under section 32 of the Internal Revenue Code of 1986 shall be allowed a credit against the tax imposed by this chapter for the taxable year in an amount equal to 55% of the earned income tax credit allowed under section 32 of the Internal Revenue Code of 1986.”.
+“(B-1) If a return is filed for a full calendar or fiscal year beginning after December 31, 2021, an individual with a qualifying child who is allowed an earned income tax credit under section 32 of the Internal Revenue Code of 1986 shall be allowed a credit against the tax imposed by this chapter for the taxable year in an amount equal to 70% of the earned income tax credit allowed under section 32 of the Internal Revenue Code of 1986.

+“(B-2) If a return is filed for a full calendar or fiscal year beginning after

+December 31, 2024, an individual with a qualifying child who is allowed an earned income tax credit under section 32 of the Internal Revenue Code of 1986 shall be allowed a credit against the tax imposed by this chapter for the taxable year in an amount equal to 85% of the earned income tax credit allowed under section 32 of the Internal Revenue Code of 1986.

+“(B-3) If a return is filed for a full calendar or fiscal year beginning after

+December 31, 2025, an individual with a qualifying child who is allowed an earned income tax credit under section 32 of the Internal Revenue Code of 1986 shall be allowed a credit against the tax imposed by this chapter for the taxable year in an amount equal to 100% of the earned income tax credit allowed under section 32 of the Internal Revenue Code of 1986”.

 (B) Paragraph (3) is amended to read as follows:

 “(3)(A) The credit allowed under this subsection shall be refundable to the individual claiming the credit.